A Legacy of Commitment and Trust

 Highly Secure Data Centers

-- Secure data handling: We use ISO-27001 certified data centers and follow industry standards for encrypting data.
-Data collection and transmission from SL1 Agents, SL1 Collectors, or via platform integrations is secured with white-listing, SSH tunnels, PhoneHome methods (ability to limit firewall configuration changes), and ‘Least Privileged’ access to each customer environment.
+- Secure data handling: SL1 SaaS is deployed in AWS, which runs in ISO 27001 certified data centers.
+SL1 follows industry standards for encrypting data.
+Data collection and transmission from SL1 Agents, SL1 Collectors, or via platform integrations is secured with white-listing, SSH tunnels, PhoneHome methods (to limit firewall configuration changes), and ‘Least Privileged’ access to each customer environment.
 Stored data is protected with AES encryption.
 Data in transit is protected via Transport Layer Security (TLS).
+Customers who use CrowdStrike can install CrowdStrike Agents on ScienceLogic SL1 collectors for extended endpoint protection of SL1 devices on customer networks.

 - Resiliency & redundancy: The microservices-based SL1 SaaS platform is designed to be highly redundant when deployed.
 The SL1 SaaS platform and its components (Compute, Storage, and Database nodes) are deployed in a highly redundant configuration across a cluster of data centers.
 The failure of one component automatically redirects traffic to a replica of the node instance within the redundant cluster, minimizing impact to the SL1 SaaS platform availability.